-Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity and inclusion in non-profit boards to create inspired leadership.
+Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity and inclusion in corporations through nonprofit board service.

-We are matchmakers between businesses and nonprofits.
-Our matchmaking platform places and trains employees and professionals to serve on nonprofit boards through Employer-Supported Volunteering (ESV).
+We are matchmakers between corporations and nonprofits.
+We match and train corporate employees to serve on nonprofit boards.

 “I’m excited about this partnership with B3.
 In my experience, the most successful teams are built when diverse individuals with unique experiences choose to work together with a single purpose.”